JonHautz9/ASP.NET-MVC-DemoCode/README.md

 The comments in App_Start/Routingconfig.cs give a brief explaination of the routing system and the comments in Views/Shared/_Layout.cshtml explain the versatility of the layout page.

 Also in Models/Products.cs there is an example of a data notation.

+You can find a video demonstrationg this code at https://www.youtube.com/watch?v=kUQA0JDhwso